bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Test, inspect element image." />
 </p>

-Let\'s take a look now at this working in process again.
-This time when we look at the page, I want to have **Inspect Element** open, so I\'m going to do my **Inspect**.
-I\'m going to narrow in on this image and I\'m going to make it a little bit bigger, hopefully to make it a little easier for you to read.
+Let&apos;s take a look now at this working in process again.
+This time when we look at the page, I want to have **Inspect Element** open, so I&apos;m going to do my **Inspect**.
+I&apos;m going to narrow in on this image and I&apos;m going to make it a little bit bigger, hopefully to make it a little easier for you to read.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->